Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 Before we delve into the specifics of PID, here are some terminologies:

-The desired state is where we want the system to be
+The desired state is where we want the system to be.
+It is also known as the setpoint.

-The actual state is where the system is, this is gotten through a sensor of some kind (PID is closed-loop system, and thus requires feedback to operate).
+The actual state is where the system is, this is gotten through a sensor of some kind.
+PID is a closed-loop system.
+A closed loop-system uses feedback of a measurement of some kind, while an open loop system, you control your actuation and then pray that its where you want it to be and ball.

 The error of the system is the desired minus actual.
 This is how far the actual state of the system is deviated from the desired.
+We will refer to this as $e(t)$

 The output is how we actuate on, or change the system.
+It's the value you send out of the PID and into the motor or other actuation device to act on the system.
 This is generally our only method of impacting the system, and is often not relatable to the inputs we get from the system, an example being that we want to control position of a motor but all we can actually set is its acceleration.
+We will refer to this as $u(t)$

 Remember that PID is an algorithm that helps us control the variable we care about with separate actuation, and is used in cases where the only way we can actuate the system doesn't give us way to control the system well.